-In today’s intense business environment, brands have come around to realize that to hold on to their customers, as well as upsell and cross-sell, they need to “know” their customers inside out.
-Read in detail about the importance of customer Segmentation and STP Marketing (segmentation, targeting, and positioning marketing).
+In today's intense business environment, brands have come around to realize that to hold on to their customers, as well as upsell and cross-sell, they need to "know" their customers inside out.
+Read in detail about the importance of STP in marketing.

 Those days of "intuition" about customers are over.